 Appraising Wilson’s approach to the game

-This is a gunslinger mentality that people will find fun and love.
+Wilson has a gunslinger mentality that people will love.
 It does end badly sometimes for Wilson, however.
 His interception against Navy was a ball that he forced when nothing was there.
 That is a prime decision-making issue.
 With his accuracy, I can not blame him for taking a chance, but sometimes he needs to learn to check it down.
 That is smart quarterback play, not being conservative.
 With Wilson’s arm, he will get plenty of opportunities to push it down the field.